Vajram-And-RaviVajram-And-Ravi

 • Possessing imperialist ambitions, Wellesley grew concerned about Tipu's growing alliance with the French and aimed to either eradicate Tipu's independent existence or bring him under submission through the implementation of the Subsidiary Alliance system.

-• Tipu's explanations failed to satisfy Wellesley.
+• Tipu's explanations, however, failed to convince Wellesley.

 1. The Nizamat of Arcot emerged out of Hyderabad State.